 You've worked hard to earn your credits.
 Now get credit for that work.

 We know that as a transfer student, you're concerned about how your coursework will apply once you get to Drake.
-That's why we offer simple online tools you can use today to estimate how the credits you've earned fit into the requirements of your Drake degree.
-Then, once you're admitted, representatives from your chosen program will work closely with you to make sure you get all the credit you deserve.
+That's why we offer simple transfer credit online tools you can use today to estimate how the credits you've earned fit into the requirements of your Drake degree.
+Then, once you're admitted, the Transfer Student Transition Advisor will work closely with you to make sure you get all the credit you deserve.

 Transferology is a quick and intuitive way to see how all of your credits will transfer to Drake.

 In addition, Drake's provides a number of different tools you can use to estimate how the credit you've already earned may apply to a Drake degree.
 Whether you have taken AP, IB, or CLEP tests, attended an Iowa community college, or completed courses at another institution, these guides will help you see how the work you've already done can help you reach your goals.

 Transfer Credit Evaluation

 Once you are admitted, you'll work with the Transfer Student Transition Advisor to complete an official transfer credit evaluation, matching the courses you have completed to the specific requirements of your program or degree.